christophery/material-burger/README.md

 </div>
 ```

-Use the following CSS class's to define the menu button's transformed state:
+Use the following CSS classes to define the menu button's transformed state:

 - `left`
 - `right`